 Unsealed concrete pavers are porous and absorb any fluids they’re exposed to.
 Over time, cracks expand, and there’s even more space for moisture to ruin your hardscape.
 The right sealant protects your pavers from the weather and keeps moisture out.

-Weeds will not grow through the joints of sealed pavers
+Weeds grow through the joints of pavers less often

 Even with the proper underlayment, nature usually finds a way to break through unsealed pavers.
 Weeds and grass grow through joints and ruin pool decks.